joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/basics-of-networking-and-communication.md

 </div>

-Often, when creating a web application it is helpful to store persistent information about the user’s application state.
+Often, when creating a web application it is helpful to store persistent information about the user's application state.
 HTML pages and applications typically use cookies for this purpose.
 In Flash Player, you can use the SharedObject class for the same purpose.
 See
 [Shared objects](WS5b3ccc516d4fbf351e63e3d118a9b90204-7d80.html).
 (The